jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 # Data exploration

 The datasets contains 20 columns and 3338 rows.
-Unfortunately the dataset does not have any more detailed description other than the column names (as far as I can see, that is):
+A detailed description of the dataset can be found on the [UCI ML repository](http://archive.ics.uci.edu/ml/datasets/SkillCraft1+Master+Table+Dataset).

+Print the column names:

 {% highlight text %}
 ##  [1] "GameID"               "LeagueIndex"          "Age"